- If your game is taking forever to install, it might be due to a lack of privilege.

 - Right-click on the taskbar and open Task Manager.

 - Open Details and kill all active Steam-related processes.

-- Press Windows key + R to summon the Run elevated command line.
+- Press Windows key + R to summon the Run utility.

 - Copy and paste the following command on the command line and press Enter: